Skip to Content

 Competitions

-Oral Presentation Skills Competitions - Guidelines
+Oral Presentation Skills Competition - Guidelines

 Oral presentations sessions are designed to give presenters an opportunity to formally present their research to the GSBS and larger TMC audience.
 The purpose of the presentation is to clearly convey your research to an educated scientific audience.
 Presentations should include sufficient information for audience members to understand the methods, results, and significance of the research.